showrav-ansary/Programming-Contest-Data-Structure-and-Algorithm-by-Md.-Mahbubul-Hasan/LightOJ/1116/en.md

 # LOJ 1116 - Ekka Dokka #
 ---
+Ekka and his friend Dokka decided to buy a cake.
+They both love cakes and that's why they want to share the cake after buying it.
+As the name suggested that Ekka is very fond of odd numbers and Dokka is very fond of even numbers, they want to divide the cake such that Ekka gets a share of __N__ square centimeters and Dokka gets a share of __M__ square centimeters where __N is odd and M is even.
+Both N and M are positive integers.__

+They want to divide the cake such that `N * M = W`, where W is the dashing factor set by them.
+Now you know their dashing factor, you have to find whether they can buy the desired cake or not.

+### Input ###

 Input starts with an integer _T (≤ 10000)_, denoting the number of test cases.

 Each case contains an integer _W (2 ≤ W < 2<sup>63</sup>)_.
 And W will not be a power of 2.

-### Solution ###
+### Output ###

 For each case, print the case number first.
 After that print `Impossible` if they can't buy their desired cake.
-If they can buy such a cake, you have to print `N` and `M`.
-If there are multiple solutions, then print the result where **M is as small as possible**.
+If they can buy such a cake, you have to print `N` and `M`. __If there are multiple solutions, then print the result where M is as small as possible__

+## Solution ##

 This is just a simple implementation problem.
 First we have to determine wether `W` is `even` or `odd` simply by checking `W % 2 = 0 or not`.
 If `W is odd`, we already realize that it is `Impossible` for such `N` and `M` to exist.
 But when it is not, there can be both single or multiple solutions such that `N * M = W`.
 For example: if `W = 10`, the only solution is `N = 5` and `M = 2`.
 But in case of `W = 12`, `(N,M) = {(6,2),(3,4)}`.
 Now there are 2 conditions: